The Night of a Thousand Lanterns –

 Popular Hungiarian singers and bands have performed more than 100 concerts in the past 6 years all over Hungary to call the attention to the problem of lost children.
 This year more than 50 musicians are going to appear on stage in more than 10 cities and give concerts.

 The Night of a Thousand Lanterns is a nationwide event in Hungary taking place at the end of May every year (25th May is known as the International Missing Children’s Day).
-This year the event takes place on the 28th May.

 On this day we organize charity programmes in many Hungarian cities, including children and family activities, educational programmes held by NGO-s, crime prevention, and a great concert show.
 At the end of the day thousands of illuminated baloons filled with helium are released to the sky for all the children lost and missing.